nearform/otlp-blueprint/README.md

 |9411	 |  HTTP   | collector  | Zipkin compatible endpoint (optional)

 # Running the application locally using docker compose
-At the root of the project a docker compose file is defined all the containers needed to run the app locally and test.
+At the root of the project a docker compose file is defined all the containers needed to run the app locally for development and test.

+Before running the docker compose setup run below command to generate `.env` file from sample from the root of both backend and frontend service.
+This is a one time setup.
+If the `.env` already exists and you wanted to get it from template again then delete the `.env` file before running below command.

+    npm run create:env

-There are three services defined in the docker compose
+There are four services defined in the docker compose
 ### postgres service
 - This service is based on the official postgres docker image `postgres:14.2-alpine` from dockerhub.
 - It creates a db and users as defined in the environment varible defined in the docker compose file.